praggatii/Task4/README.md

 ```

 3. Ensure you have Python 3.x and the following libraries installed:

-pandas
+- pandas
-numpy
+- numpy

-4. Data Description
+5. Data Description:

    Date: The date of the report in the format DD-MM-YYYY.

    KPI Name: Unit names (e.g., TG-1, TG-2, TG-3) transformed into "Specific Steam Consumption".

    Day: Day number (Day 1, Day 2, Day 3).

    Value: Corresponding values for each day.